 I am addicted to yoga, and practised yoga throughout both of my pregnancies.
 My passion for yoga grows every time I get on the mat!
 I do believe it is a great learning experience and it allows one to get more in touch with oneself.
 In this busy, material world, we often forget that the most important thing in our lives is ourselves, and this includes our body.
 For me it is the best way to connect body and mind.

 I started studying pilates a few years ago, in order to increase my knowledge and capabilities as a yoga teacher.
-I hope to utilise my studies of Stott Pilates principles, combined with an Injuries & Special populations course, to be able to deal with many different types of students and different bodies.
-I also hope to offer Pilates classes as well as yoga classes.
+I hope to utilise my studies of Stott Pilates principles, combined with an Injuries & Special populations course, to be able to deal with many different types of students and different bodies and to help students to prevent injuries & strengthen their bodies.
+I am really enjoying my pilates practice, and how well it combines with yoga.

 Recently I started teaching students of different ages and body types, as well as students with previous injuries and medical conditions (what I like to call Yoga for All Bodies).
 I find it really rewarding to take a beginner and teach them to either fit into a mainstream yoga class, or just to make them comfortable in their own body, or improve their health and body strength.